glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Proposed solution

+To allow types to advertise their bitwise copyability a new protocol `BitwiseCopyable` is proposed.

+Why a protocol?
 Protocols allow code to abstract over types that all provide some capability.
 A typical protocol requires some associated functions and types; a type which conforms to the protocol must provide them.
 When a generic value is constrained to conform to the protocol, it enjoys the use of the capabilities the protocol requires of its conformers.